rutar-academic/rutar.org/content/writing/oath_dice_and_combat_odds/index.md

 ## Summary of odds
 In each entry, the rows correspond to the number of attacking dice, and the columns correspond to the number of defending dice.
-The three numbers are in each entry the 50<sup>th</sup>, 90<sup>th</sup>, and 99<sup>th</sup> percentiles, respectively.
+The three numbers are in each entry are the 50<sup>th</sup>, 90<sup>th</sup>, and 99<sup>th</sup> percentiles, respectively.

 In order to use the [unit difference table](#unit-difference-percentiles), choose the row with the number of attacking dice and the column with the number of defending dice.
 Then, for example, the second entry is is the number of units you will need to sacrifice 90% of the time in order to (strictly) overcome the defence roll power.

-Note that other factors, such as the number of skulls rolled, as well as the defensive unit power, will influence the outcome as well.
+Other factors, such as the number of skulls rolled, as well as the defensive unit power, will influence the outcome as well.
 In order to estimate how many units you will lose, you need to

 1. Look up the corresponding value in the table for your attack and defence dice counts, as well as your desired percentile.